soukasamadi/Yoga-Moves-Studio/README.md

 - **Discover What moves you Section**

-  - Tis section will allow the user to discover the diffrent types of yoga.
+  - This section will allow the user to discover the diffrent types of yoga.

 - **contact page**

-   -This page will allow the user to easily contact a responsible in YogaMoves.
+   - This page will allow the user to easily contact a responsible in YogaMoves.

 - **Instructors section**

-   -This section allows the user to discover the available instructors in yogamoves.
+   - This section allows the user to discover the available instructors in yogamoves.

 - **Explore our classes section**

-   -This section allows the user to compare between the available classes decide wich type of yoga he needs.
+   - This section allows the user to compare between the available classes decide wich type of yoga he needs.

 - **Newsletter section**

-   -This section allows the user to subscribe in Yogamoves newsletter to stay in touch.
+   - This section allows the user to subscribe in Yogamoves newsletter to stay in touch.

 - **The Footer**